 SCOPES = ( 'https://www.googleapis.com/auth/drive', 'https://www.googleapis.com/auth/spreadsheets.readonly', 'https://www.googleapis.com/auth/presentations', ) . . .
 HTTP = creds.authorize(Http()) DRIVE = discovery.build('drive', 'v3', http=HTTP) SHEETS = discovery.build('sheets', 'v4', http=HTTP) SLIDES = discovery.build('slides', 'v1', http=HTTP)

 We imagine this code can be part of an app that generates multiple slide decks (Slides API) based upon spreadsheet data (Sheets API) and uses a slide template which is copied (Drive API) for each deck generated.
 While such an app doesn't exist, you should be able to build something similar by using two existing samples that G Suite team has created as building blocks:

 Your challenge: build that app!

 In this optional section, we describe how to create projects in the devconsole, enable APIs, and obtain credentials, all without using the wizard as above in the codelab.
 This is for intermediate users comfortable enough to do it manually or wish to learn how to do so.

-Any time you write an application using Google APIs, you need to create a new project.
-That happens in the Google/Cloud Developers Console.
-Earlier in this codelab, we provided a magic link (i.e., like a setup wizard) gets you going quickly, skipping many of the required steps.
-How would this work in a more general situation where you're creating your own projects and enabling desired APIs on your own?
-Let's walk through how you'd do that now:
+Any time you write an application using Google APIs, you need to have a project.
+You can either reuse an existing project or create a new one.
+That happens in the Cloud Console.
+Some codelabs provide a magic link (i.e., like a setup wizard) that gets you going quickly, skipping many of the required steps.
+But not all of them do, so these are intended to be general instructions on how to create projects.